apache/activemq-artemis/docs/user-manual/en/ha.md

 slave is configured to scale down then after failover has occurred, instead of starting fully the backup server will immediately scale down to another live server.
-The most appropriate configuration for this is using the `colocated` approach. it means as you bring up live server they will automatically be backed up by server and as live servers are shutdown, there messages are made available on another live server.
+The most appropriate configuration for this is using the `colocated` approach.
+It means that as you bring up live servers they will automatically be backed up, and as live servers are shutdown, their messages are made available on another live server.
 A typical configuration would look like:

 ```xml